BlueBrain/Search/README.md

 Before proceeding, four things need to be noted.

-First, at the moment, these instructions suppose the machine is inside Blue Brain's network and has access to the sentence embedding model we trained (`BioBERT NLI+STS CORD-19 v1`).
+First, at the moment, these instructions assume that the machine is inside Blue Brain's network and has access to the sentence embedding model we trained (`BioBERT NLI+STS CORD-19 v1`).
 Indeed, this model has not been publicly released yet.